digihaven/WildcardS3DNS/README.md

 	IN	MX	10	ASPMX5.GOOGLEMAIL.COM.
 ```````````````

-Hosts HTTPS and certs located in your buckets (MUST BE DEST FOR DIGIHAVE USER READABLE AND NO PUBLIC!).
+Hosts HTTPS and certs located in your buckets (MUST BE DIGIHAVE USER READABLE AND NO PUBLIC!).
 DNS certs must be encrypted using RSA (2048-bit+) so only DIGIHAVEN can read it.

 Example of (in root of bucket):
 ```````